hason/divinum-officium/README.epub.md

 2. Install docker for your operating system.
 (On Windows, you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Rancher Desktop](https://rancherdesktop.io/) with dockerd routine.)
 3. Open a terminal and navigate to the root folder of the DivinumOfficium files.
 Run the following command:

-   `docker-compose -f docker-compose-generator.yml run generator bash`
+   `docker compose --profile generator run generator bash`
 4. A shell should open.
 Execute the command to generate the breviary files (see the Examples section below), e.g.:

    `./epubgen2.sh`